curatorio/widgets/README.md

+### This repository is not longer maintained and contains old code.

+You can find the latest [Curator documentation here](https://help.curator.io).

+We've left the code and documentation below for reference purposes.

+---
 # Curator.io Social Feed Widgets

 ## Demo